Back

 The rule in one line

-PR, Express Entry, PNP, or a professional designation requires CELPIP-General.
+PR, Express Entry, PNP, or a professional designation needs CELPIP-General.
 Citizenship needs CELPIP-General LS.
-The full General test also covers you for citizenship.
+The full General test also covers you for citizenship, and expired General results still count there.
 LS does not cover you for PR.

 Scoring, Validity, and Cost